LineChan/push_swap/README.md

 	}
 }
 ```
-Top element on Stack A is read out and selected as a pivot.
-The pivot is tagged as sorted to indicate that it will be pushed to its correct location in Stack B.
 Then we go through Stack A and compare the elements with the pivot.
 Lower elements are sent to Stack B. When the top of Stack A is on the pivot again, it is pushed to Stack B. This process goes on until Stack A is sorted or if there is a single value remaining.

 ### quick_b routine